Apply to become a Radiation Safety Officer

 As part of your responsibilities in this role you will need to:

-- identify ways to minimise radiation does people receive from the radiation source
+- identify ways to minimise radiation dose people receive from the radiation source

 - arrange staff training for the Plan (on behalf of the Possession Licensee) on: